 Defined Standard Benefit: Increased Thresholds Are Still Low in Comparison

 The Medicare Part D standard benefit is defined by the financial structure of its cost-sharing.
 In 2027, CMS will increase the standard deductible for Part D enrollees to $700 (up from $615) and the standard out-of-pocket (OOP) spending cap to $2,400 (from $2,100).
-The OOP increase is still considerably lower than the pre-IRA OOP when a member paid close to $8,000 before they hit the catastrophic phase.
+The 2027 OOP threshold remains far below the pre-IRA catastrophic threshold, which was roughly $8,000 in TrOOP.
+However, TrOOP included amounts beyond direct member cost-sharing, such as applicable manufacturer discounts.
 There are no other changes to the structure or funding contributions for 2027.

-Contribution Changes to Part D
+Changes to Part D

 Part D Risk Adjustment Model: Updates to More Recent Data